School Safety Resources Available from NLECTC

 The NLECTC System is striving to provide one-stop access to an extensive list of useful resources.
 The training materials, computer software, videos and other information resources listed below have been produced by not only NIJ/NLECTC, but by other subject-matter experts in the field.
 Each listing includes the title, a brief description and a link to the material itself.

-Staff will post updates to this online resource guide frequently, so check back often.
-You may also ask questions and get information on a one-on-one basis by sending an e-mail to firstname.lastname@example.org or by calling (800) 248-2742.
+Staff will post updates to this online guide frequently, so check back often.
+For a more comprehensive list of state and federal resources, videos and success stories go to www.SchoolSafetyInfo.org, NLECTC’s award-winning website devoted entirely to school safety.
+You may also ask questions and get information on a one-on-one basis by sending an email to email@example.com or by calling (800) 248-2742.

 |"It Can Happen Here"|